rbogle/redmine_rubycas/README.md

 ## Support

-Tested against Redmine 2.2.2 and Ruby 1.9.3.
+Tested against Redmine 3.0 and Ruby 2.1.2 and Rails 4.2.1

 ## License